-The Timesheet report tool in Kanbanize generates reports and displays a summary of logged hours for a user or a group of users for a given period of time.
-Only Account Owners or Workspace Managers can generate "Logged time" reports.
-To learn more about the Timesheet report, please check the dedicated article.
+The Worklog report tool in Kanbanize generates reports and displays a summary of logged hours for a user, a group of users, or a workitem for a given period of time.
+To learn more about the Worklog reports, please check the dedicated article.

 All regular users can check how much time was logged on every task via the My Queue and Worklog feature (check p.
 5).
 They can choose to see how much time has been accumulated for: today, yesterday, this week, last week, this month, last month.

 The block time shows how long a card has been blocked, respectively how much time it takes for a blocker to get resolved.
 There are several ways to block a card and thus indicate a problem/blocker.